EleutherAI/gpt-neox/configs/neox_arguments.md

     Default = None

-    Configuration for using bfloat16 precision during training.
+    Configuration for using bfloat16 floating-point format as an alternative to FP16.
+BFLOAT16 requires hardware support (e.g., NVIDIA A100).
+Dictionary options as described in Deepspeed documentation: https://www.deepspeed.ai/docs/config-json/#bfloat16-training-options